TORONTO -- It was 37 years ago, but Niki Lauda recalls his brush with death as if it happened this morning.

 "I remember hiding in my own house because there were photographers surrounding the place who wanted the first picture of me looking like this," Lauda, now 64, said in an interview, gesturing to his still badly scarred face and ear.
 "But I had a bigger decision: Do I want to race or not?
 And I put a record on, and then I went down to the lake where I had a nice view, and I said, ‘This is the prime of my life, and thank God I'm alive and not dead.
 So yes, I'm going to race.' "

 That decision proved one of the most remarkable in modern sports.
 Barely six weeks after an accident that should have killed him, Lauda showed up at the Italian Grand Prix at Monza -- to Hunt's great shock -- and finished in the top 5.
-The battle with his nemesis was back on.

 The clash between Lauda and Hunt -- personal, professional, philosophical -- is at the heart of Ron Howard's Formula One drama "Rush," in Berkshire County theaters today.

 Auto-racing movies tend to fall under several known genres: heightened action (the "Fast and Furious" franchise) or sports uplift ("Days of Thunder").
 "Rush" peels off on a different course.

 Written by Oscar nominee Peter Morgan -- who spent months conferring with Lauda and poring over footage -- the film examines its heroes primarily during that dramatic 1976 season.
 But while Howard crafts the races with sonic and visual style, he is as preoccupied with characters' personalities as he is with their driving achievements.